 Must I have completed the prerequisite courses prior to applying to VUSN?

-No. If you are applying to our program as PreSpecialty student, you must be in the final year of your program before applying.
+No. If you are applying to our program as non-nurse BA/BS or higher degree entry (prespecialty) student, you must be in the final year of your program before applying.
 It is desirable that you have completed some if not all the prerequisite courses.
-Acceptance into our program as well as your ability to enroll will be contingent upon our receipt of documentation acknowledging your completion of the prerequisites and the bachelor’s degree prior to the enrollment date.
+Acceptance into our program, as well as your ability to enroll, will be contingent upon receipt of documentation acknowledging your completion of the prerequisites and final transcript documenting degree completion prior to the enrollment date..